pvcraven/syllabi/source/CMSC-150.rst

 All assignments have two parts.
 A **lab** and a **quiz**.
 The quiz will be done on-line with Scholar.
 The quiz is done outside of class, and you may use the book to complete it.
 The lab must be checked into GitHub, and then a link to the folder submitted on-line through Scholar.

+Quizzes will be worth 10 points, and labs will be worth 20 points.
+The exception will be Assignment 13, which will not involve any quizzes, and it will be worth 60 points.

-Both of these are due by the time indicated below:
+Assignments (both quizzes and labs) are due by the time indicated below:

 * Monday, Jan 16 at 8 am: Assignment 1 - Initial setup, GitHub check-in, and
   simple program.